 As I expected the worse part today was actually the 100+ point Pre-Trip inspection.
 I was nervous at the start and felt like I had missed quite a few things.
 From the beginning “in-cab inspection” and then struggling to remember the exact “key words” on various components on both the tractor and trailer, I ended up very surprised to find out I missed only 5 items.

 After I got out on the road I literally kept repeating to myself in my mind “stay calm, have fun, know what gear you’re in, watch those downshifts, and don’t forget that big trailer behind you.”
-I made some mistakes along the way but was pretty confident when I made my last turn, before returning back to the starting point, that I had made it okay with error points to spare.
+I made some mistakes along the way but was pretty confident when I made my last turn, returning to the starting point, that I had made it okay with error points to spare.
 There was one tight turn made much more difficult by an illegally parked car.
 I missed second gear on my first left turn (I never do that!), I ground the gears a few times, and allowed the truck to roll back a couple of feet while demonstrating a complete stop and shutdown along the road side on a fairly steep incline.

 The only thing left to complete was the “alley docking” and the “straight backing” which, just as I predicted, was pretty easy although the cones and pavement had an entirely different look to them than what I was used to at the Academy Range.
 I only had two errors against me on the skills part and that was because I had to pull up twice to get my 48- foot trailer backed perfectly into the slot.
 I never touched a boundary cone and I stopped precisely within the two-foot box in both the straight backing as well as the docking maneuver.
 As they say, “Miracles never cease to happen!”

 To say the least I am so relieved to know that I will be joining my fellow students at the two-and-a-half day Orientation beginning on Monday.
 I can’t even begin to imagine the disappointment I would have felt had I failed today.
 It would have meant spending another week in the Academy, and having to contend with the continued stress, while my friends moved on.
 I’m sorry to report that the other Washington student I tested with passed everything except his alley docking test.
 He’s the first to admit that he made a dumb mistake that will cost him at least five additional days at the Academy.
 He’ll be able to retest probably next Wednesday and I’m sure he’ll get it right the next go-around.
-As far as I know he’s the only one of my classmates, who were together from start to finish, who failed to advance to Orientation.
+As far as I know he’s the only one of my classmates, together from start to finish, who failed to advance to Orientation.

 I’ll be leaving the Super 8 at noon tomorrow for my new classier “digs” near downtown Lewiston.
 I spoke to someone there on the phone today and asked, since we’ll have roommates, if they couldn’t team me up with my old roommate that I’ve spent the last three weeks with.
 She indicated that it shouldn’t be any problem.
 I’ll remind them tomorrow afternoon when I check in.
 He’s at home in Montana and will return Sunday evening.